How to calculate cost of goods sold for restaurants (with examples)

 Reconfigure your menu to boost sales

-It’s been well documented that the layout of both your online menu and sit-down menu has a huge impact on which dishes patrons order.
+The layout of both your online and dine-in menus has a huge impact on which dishes patrons order.
 And, believe it or not, menu engineering in itself is a profession!
 Luckily, online ordering platforms like Flipdish make it easy for you to change the layout and order of menu items to optimize sales.

 Review your menu descriptions, photos, and of course, the order in which you present your menu items online.
 Draw attention to menu items with high profit margins to increase the return on your CoGS.